Estevefact/Estevefact.github.io/README.md

 # Coming soon
-I Generated a Carl Sagan Voice with an openvoice model and I'm generating an mp3 file for each story, this will be uploaded to youtube and also have a separate website where one can explore, comment, rate and subscribe to listen to this stories in a customized way; like adding their own voice or how they want the story to be like or how hard it is to read.
+I Generated a Carl Sagan Voice with an openvoice model and I'm generating an mp3 file for each story, this will be uploaded to youtube and added as a columns to the embeddings and also have a separate website where one can explore, comment, rate and subscribe to listen to this stories in a customized way; like adding their own voice or how they want the story to be like or how hard it is to read.
 All these stories are also being translated and an english speaking version is also on the works.
-There's also a visualization of the newtork of authors that's on the works, one could also analyze with categories too.
+There's alsoa visualization of the newtork of authors that's on the works, one could also analyze with categories too.

 # Contribute
-If anyone want to contribute please Push a PR, or send me an email mostly the excel file of coem_authors_enriched inside tensor_generator needs more attention.
+If anyone want to contribute please Push a PR, or send me an email mostly the tsv and [json](authorLinksSmaller.json) containing the metadata file of [stories_metadata.tsv](tensor_generator/stories_metadata.tsv) inside tensor_generator needs more attention.
 Need to turn them into csv, json or parquet to be eassily monitored.
 Finetuning the translation to make them really available would be really great.